dearing/go-github-release/README.md

 commitish is ignored.
 Assets are uploaded to this release based on mime-type which is inferred from the file extension.

-If you are unsure of what workflow to use, the author recommends creating tag ahead of release and using that tag as the --tag-name.
-This way you can seperate the release process from the tag creation process.
-The automatic tag creation feature a GitHub conveinence of a release and not related to git.
+If you are unsure of what workflow to use, the author recommends creating a tag ahead of release and using that tag as the --tag-name.
+This way you can seperate the release process from the tag creation process and ensure your tag is referencing the proper moment in history.
+The automatic tag creation feature is a GitHub conveinence and not related to git.

 ex: to draft a new release for an existing tag v1: